cloudmesh-community/case/README.md

 experience report focusses more on what a student has done.
-We identified that the later often leads to information that although valuable for the student to recognize, does not communicate the effort in a short an effective manner to the reader while focussing on the deliverables.
+We identified that the later often leads to information that although valuable for the student to recognize, does not communicate the effort in a short an effective manner to the reader while focusing on the deliverables.

-*STEM Integration:* Demonstrate that STEM students can meningful contribute to activities done at the University level.
+*STEM Integration:* Demonstrate that STEM students can meaningful contribute to activities done at the University level.

 ### Technical Requirements